 15. The sub-contractor will provide all transport, tools and equipment needed to execute the work, unless otherwise stated in the schedule.

 16. The sub-contractor will supply the required material, which will be delivered to the contractor’s stores at the main site office.
-It is the responsibility of the subcontractor to load the materials at the stores, transport to site and unload the materials on site.
+It is the responsibility of the sub-contractor to load the materials at the stores, transport to site and unload the materials on site.
 No materials are to be left on site on non-working hours.

-23. No any other contractor may be appointed by the prime contractor for similar work unless if agreed with the subcontractor.
+23. No any other contractor may be appointed by the prime contractor for similar work unless if agreed with the sub-contractor.

-24. If the subcontractor fails to comply with these conditions, or any obligations imposed upon him by statute or common law, the contractor may forthwith by notice terminate the employment of the subcontractor.
+24. If the sub-contractor fails to comply with these conditions, or any obligations imposed upon him by statute or common law, the contractor may forthwith by notice terminate the employment of the sub-contractor.

-29. The subcontractor is responsible for the payment of his employees on a monthly basis.
-Should the subcontractor not pay his employees as agreed, he will be in breach of contract.
-The contractor will then be entitled to withhold all payment due to the subcontractor and to cancel this contract.
+29. The sub-contractor is responsible for the payment of his employees on a monthly basis.
+Should the sub-contractor not pay his employees as agreed, he will be in breach of contract.
+The contractor will then be entitled to withhold all payment due to the sub-contractor and to cancel this contract.

-30. The contractor reserves the right to inspect the work of the subcontractor at any time and to retain any monies due to the subcontractor for substandard work, until the work had been rectified by the subcontractor at his own cost and within a reasonable time.
+30. The contractor reserves the right to inspect the work of the sub-contractor at any time and to retain any monies due to the sub-contractor for substandard work, until the work had been rectified by the sub-contractor at his own cost and within a reasonable time.

 31. Any amendments to this agreement or attached schedule of rates shall not be enforceable by any party unless such amendments is reduced to writing and signed by both parties to this contract.

-32. On completion of this contract, both the contractor and subcontractor shall sign the attached final certificate.”;
+32. On completion of this contract, both the contractor and sub-contractor shall sign the attached final certificate.”;

-8.2 On page 4 appears the addresses and contact details of both the plaintiff and first defendant whereafter follows spaces provided for the contractor (or its agent on its behalf) and the subcontractor (or its agent on its behalf) to sign.
+8.2 On page 4 appears the addresses and contact details of both the plaintiff and first defendant whereafter follows spaces provided for the contractor (or its agent on its behalf) and the sub-contractor (or its agent on its behalf) to sign.
 Provision was also made [by providing blank spaces] for witnesses to sign as well as where and when same is to be signed.
 However, these spaces were left blank and therefore not signed by either the plaintiff or the first defendant or any witnesses.

 9. Annexure DSM2 constitutes the Letter of Appointment.
 The following is evident from this annexure, namely:-